AdobeDocs/analytics.en/help/implement/vars/plugins/gettimeparting.md

 ### 6.1 (November 26, 2018)

 * Fix for Internet Explorer browsers.
-They can return the time, but in only the visitor’s local time.
+They can return the time, but in only the visitor's local time.

 ### 6.0 (August 14, 2018)